realbakari/website/content/lec/poster_guidelines.md

 ### Tables
-* Build them in Excel, or PowerPoint tables directly
+* Build them in PowerPoint tables directly
 * Use borders for the top, and bottom of the table
     - Use vertical borders sparingly.
 Probably only for the far left corner.
-    - Excel has some good auto-formats you can use.
+    - Powerpoint has some good auto-formats you can use.

 ### Graphics
 * Do not copy/paste from anything, it won't scale up well.